Temple Garden Chambers is a leading common law set based in London and The Hague.

 Temple Garden Chambers offers a set number of mini-pupillages each year.
-These are designed to allow prospective applicants for pupillage to see the work that we do, and gain an insight into life as a barrister at Temple Garden Chambers.
+Our mini-pupillages allow prospective applicants for pupillage to see the work that we do, and gain an insight into life as a barrister at Temple Garden Chambers.
 It is also an opportunity for us to meet you.

-Mini-pupils are invited into Chambers for three days, and will spend the majority of that time shadowing one of our barristers throughout their working day.
+Mini-pupils are usually invited into Chambers for three days, and will spend the majority of that time shadowing barristers throughout their working day.

-A typical mini-pupillage will therefore include attendance at court and/or client conferences, as well as opportunities to see the paper advisory work that we do.
+A typical mini-pupillage will include attendance at court and/or client conferences, as well as opportunities to see the paperwork that we do.
 This will not normally include Treasury Solicitor Panel work, due to its particular sensitivities.

 We do not operate a system of formal assessment of mini-pupils.
-Whilst a mini-pupillage with us is not a prerequisite for an application to Chambers for pupillage, we would encourage prospective pupillage applicants also to apply for a mini-pupillage.
+We do not require pupillage applicants to have undertaken a mini-pupillage with us, but we do encourage all prospective applicants to apply for a mini-pupillage.

 Unfortunately, Chambers does not generally offer work experience placements for school-age students due to lack of capacity to accommodate the same.

-Our mini-pupillages take place during the Easter and summer university holidays, with the exception of the month of August.
-Applications must be made by 31 October of the year preceding that during which you wish to undertake a mini-pupillage.
+Our mini-pupillages take place during the Easter and Summer university holidays, with exception of the month of August.
+Applications for mini-pupillages in 2024 are now closed.

-As a limited number of places are available, priority will be given to those applicants who are entering their second or final year of a law degree or undertaking the CPE.
+As a limited number of places are available, priority will be given to those applicants who are entering their second or final year of a law degree or undertaking the GDL/BTC.

-We will consider all applications after the 31 October deadline and our decision will be made in accordance with the Temple Garden Chambers’ Equality and Diversity Policy.
+We will consider all applications after the application deadline has passed and our decision will be made in accordance with Temple Garden Chambers’ Equality and Diversity Policy.
 All applicants will be informed in writing of the outcome, and successful applicants will also be allocated mini-pupillage dates.